Edward Clive, 1st Earl of Powis: Family

-Lord Powis lived at Walcot Hall, an estate purchased by his father from the Walcot family in 1764.
+Lord Powis lived at Walcot, Shropshire, an estate purchased by his father from the Walcot family in 1764.

 Lady Powis died on 3 June 1830, aged 71.
 Lord Powis survived her by nine years and died at his London home, 45 Berkeley Square, on 16 May 1839, aged 85.
 He was buried at Bromfield Parish Church, near his Oakly Park property.
 His obituary in the Annual Register calls him: